 When compared to normal tissue, tumor tissue has more cholesterol.
-Specific changes in plasma cholesterol (20).
+Specific changes in plasma cholesterol are characterized by changes in intracellular cholesterol (20).
 Hence, the present study report that the EESA significantly restores cholesterol level to near normal value.
 The liver produces triglycerides that may change to cholesterol.
 In this study, EESA treatment in both doses (200 and 400 mg/kg) could restore the total protein content and lipid to a near-normal level suggesting the stabilization of endoplasmic reticulum leading to protein synthesis.
 Uric acid is a biomarker of oxidative stress as well as a purine metabolic end product.
 It can operate as a pro-oxidant at high concentrations.
 In the current investigation, a drop in uric acid levels in the EESA-treated groups indicated that renal function had returned to normal (21).